 |Link to a discussion of the role of myelin in speeding the conduction of nerve impulses.|

 Knockout mice lacking the TRPV1 receptor not only do not avoid water with capsaicin in it but have a diminished response to heat and to substances that normal elicit itching.

 Birds also have TRPV1 receptors.
-Theirs also respond to heat (and acids), but do not respond to capsaicin.
-This must explain why birds happily eat hot chili peppers (and so disperse their seeds).
+Theirs also respond to heat (and acids), but because of two point mutations they do not respond to capsaicin.
+This explains why birds happily eat chili peppers (and so disperse their seeds).

 The vampire bat, Desmodus rotundus, expresses normal TRPV1 receptors in the sensory neurons leading to the dorsal root ganglia, and these respond normally to painful heat (> 43°C).
 However, these bats express a shortened version of TRPV1 (produced by alternative splicing) in their trigeminal nerves that run from the bat's upper lip and nose.
 The shortened receptors respond to a lower temperature (~30°C) enabling the bats to detect the warmth radiating from the skin of their victims.

 Another heat-sensitive ion channel designated TRPA1 is found in pit vipers like rattlesnakes.
 These cold-blooded animals detect warm-blooded prey using temperature-sensitive neurons at the base of pits in their head.
 The neurons contain TRPA1 channels that open wide when radiant heat entering the pit raises their temperature above 27°C.